QUICK ANSWER

 First-time buyers Financing steps, inspections, appraisals, repair credits, buyer agreements, timeline control Open houses, sphere, buyer consult practice

-Historic Lakeland and lake neighborhoods Older-home condition, renovation vocabulary, insurance questions, inspections, neighborhood context Open houses and senior-agent shadowing
+Historic Lakeland (Munn Park, South Lake Morton, Lake Hollingsworth) Older-home condition, renovation vocabulary, NRHP-district context, inspections, neighborhood character Open houses and senior-agent shadowing

 I-4 commuter clients Tampa and Orlando commute tradeoffs, work locations, timing, affordability, resale questions Relocation follow-up and buyer education